-But once you realize that premium spirits like Cognac belong in that category, you will find that Brandy Cocktails can actually be pretty delicious and even elegant.
+Yet, once you realize that a premium spirit like Cognac is a type of Brandy, you will find that Brandy Cocktails can actually be pretty delicious and even elegant.

 Best Brandy cocktails to try

 There are plenty of good and classic Brandy cocktail recipes out there.
-My selection below shows just a fraction of the possibilities. -Yet, my favorite ones.
+Our selection below is limited to our 12 favorites.

 The Brandy Old Fashioned is a brilliant twist on the classic Old Fashioned Recipe.
 All you need is a good Brandy, sugar, Angostura bitters, and some lemon-lime soda.

 I love a good Pisco Sour.
 And honestly, the best ones I had were in South America.

 Saying this, it's not too hard to make the drink at home.
 All you need is a good Pisco, lemon juice, syrup, egg white, and some Angostura bitters.